frankframework/frank-manual/docs/source/gettingStarted/configurationManagement1.rst

 You will download the Frank configuration schema now.

-7. Please start the Frank!Framework by running ``tomcat4ibis\tomcat4ibis.bat``.
+7. Please start the Frank!Framework by running ``frank-runner\start.bat``.
 #.
-With your webbrowser, browse to http://localhost/ibis/iaf/gui.
+With your webbrowser, browse to http://localhost.
 #.
 Click "Webservices" as shown in the figure below:

    .. image:: webservicesMenu.jpg